Justin Hartley Crushes ‘This Is Us’ Fan Theories About How Jack Died

 “It’s going to hurt,” Ventimiglia told ET.
 “It’s going to hurt real bad!
 I think it’s going to be a ways off.
 You’re going to forget about it, you’re going to get wrapped up in the lives of Jack and Rebecca and the big three, and then when you’ve forgotten that he’s gone, we’re going to hit you with it and it’s going to crush you.”

-The This Is Us star told The Wrap it’s most important to remember that while his character’s time with his family is limited, he will forever be seen on the show via flashbacks.
+The This Is Us star told the Wrap it’s important to remember that while his character’s time with his family is limited, he will forever be seen on the show via flashbacks.

 Now that Justin Hartley has crushed the usual fan theories, how do you think Jack Pearson died?